cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 By using these function, you can get access to all domain objects you need.

+First you should implement a command that reset the render style for all your points.
 Here is the code you can start with:

 ```typescript